NGUIMATSIA/Named-Entity-Recognition-in-Handwritten-Archives/README.md

 ## Project Contents

 - **Source Code:** The source code of our implementation is available in the `notebook` folder.
-You'll find all the notebook for each model we have trained.
+You'll find in it five notebooks, one of them corresponding to the descriptive analysis we have done and authers to models we have trained.

 - **Data:** The data used in this project is available in the `data` folder.
 - **Report:** The detailed report of our study, including a task presentation, data description, model analysis, and explanation of our experiments and results, is available in the `report` folder.